This post may contain affiliate links. Please read my disclosure policy.

 I touched each and every cookie – so doesn’t that mean I get first dibs?
 These are so delicious – a must try any time of the year but perfect for the holidays.

 If you really want to ramp up your chocolate game, stir 1 cup of mini-chocolate chips into the cookie dough.
 You can never really have too much chocolate, says me!

 Thanks for PINNING!

-- 4 ounces unsweetened good quality chocolate, rough chopped
+- 4 ounces unsweetened chocolate rough chopped (best quality)

 - 4 tablespoons unsalted butter